 Upgrade your app to the latest version to get more features and better support.

-The following article is a part of The Ultimate Guide to React Native Optimization and describes how important it is to always use the latest version of Rect Native while developing apps.
+The following article is part of The Ultimate Guide to React Native Optimization and describes how important it is to always use the latest version of Rect Native when developing apps.

 Why is it important?

 The mobile app market is dynamic and if you want to keep your users satisfied, you have to pay attention to the latest upgrades for your products.
 This applies to both libraries and frameworks used in your app.
 Staying up to date with your products will not only improve their performance or security.
 They will also adjust your app to the latest underlying changes in iOS and Android.
 It gives you the confidence that users will be able to run your apps on every device with no crashes.
 In this article, you’ll find out why upgrading to the latest React Native version is a good idea, how to do it and what kind of benefits it brings for you and your users.

 - Reducing the device’s battery usage with UI re-renders